JoshKarpel/htcondor-jobs/docs/source/api.rst

    .. autoattribute:: constraint

+   .. automethod:: save
+   .. automethod:: load

 Cluster Handles
 ---------------

 .. autoclass:: ClusterHandle

    .. autoattribute:: state

-   .. automethod:: save
-   .. automethod:: load
    .. automethod:: to_json
    .. automethod:: from_json

 .. autoclass:: ClusterState

+   .. automethod:: all_complete
+   .. automethod:: any_complete
-   .. automethod:: is_complete
+   .. automethod:: any_idle
    .. automethod:: any_running
-   .. automethod:: any_in_queue
    .. automethod:: any_held